opendocsg/slw-judgments-backfill/2015_SGHC_140/report.md

 108    Order 14 r 4(1) allows the court “to give a defendant ... leave to defend the action ... on such terms as to giving security or time or mode of trial or otherwise as it thinks fit”.
 This gives the court a wide discretion as to the type of condition to impose on a grant of leave to defend to ensure that justice is done in any particular case.
 As O 14 r 4(1) anticipates, however, the condition imposed typically requires the defendant to provide security in one form or other for all or part of the plaintiff’s claim.

 109    There is no starting point for the exercise when the court considers how to exercise its discretion as to the quantum of security to require of a defendant who is to be granted conditional leave to defend under O 14 r 4(1).
-As the Court of Appeal said in _Mohd Zain bin Abdullah v Chimbusco International Petroleum (Singapore) Pte Ltd and another appeal_ [2014] 2 SLR 446 (“ _Chimbusco_ ”) at [39]:
+As the Court of Appeal said in _Mohd Zain bin Abdullah v Chimbusco International Petroleum (Singapore) Pte Ltd and another appeal_ <span class="citation">[2014] 2 SLR 446</span> (“ _Chimbusco_ ”) at [39]:

  ...
 The court’s discretion ... under O14 r 4(1) of the Rules of Court ... is unqualified and widely framed.
 A starting point would detract from the latitude which these provisions seek to grant the court.
 Further, the court may impose any condition which it sees fit and need not confine itself to ordering that security be provided.
 We are therefore of the view that the court ought not to begin with any starting point in mind in determining the amount of security to be provided, and